 - Weight 10kg

 HSE guidance clearly states employers have a legal duty of care towards their employees.
 This includes arranging equipment to ensure their employees receive immediate attention if an injury occurs at work.
-If your assessment of needs suggests your work place is a risk to causing head, neck and spinal injuries, it would be wise to consider supplying a vacuum mattress or other immobilisation devices.
+If your assessment of needs suggests your work place has a risk of causing head, neck and spinal injuries, it would be worth considering a vacuum mattress or other immobilisation devices.